Tomáš Berdych: 2009: Fifth title, Davis Cup final

 Berdych's season did not have a good start, as he had a 2–6 record, excluding the 2009 Australian Open, where he advanced to the fourth round to face Roger Federer.
-Berdych took two sets to love to lead over Federer but ended by being defeated in a tough five-setter 6–4, 7–6, 4–6, 4–6, 2–6.
-He then competed in the Challenger in 2010 BMW Tennis Championship, where he lost to Robin Söderling in the finals.
+Berdych took two sets to love to lead over Federer but ended by being defeated in a tough five-setter.
+He then competed in the Challenger in 2010 BMW Tennis Championship, where he lost to Robin Söderling in the final.
 He then reached the fourth round of the 2009 Sony Ericsson Open, losing to Novak Djokovic after upsetting James Blake.

 In the clay season, Berdych did not do well except for the 2009 French Open and the Masters as he lost in the first two rounds in all four events.
-He then reached the round of 16 at the 2009 Barcelona Open Banco Sabadell, losing to Fernando Verdasco 5–7, 7–5, 4–6, and he won his only title of the year and the only time he reached a result better than the quarterfinals in the 2009 BMW Open, defeating Mikhail Youzhny 6–4, 4–6, 7–6.
-In the 2009 Gerry Weber Open, he lost to Mischa Zverev 6–3, 2–6, 6–7, and at Wimbledon, he lost to eventual finalist Andy Roddick 6–7, 4–6, 3–6.
-He then lost in the first rounds of Stuttgart and the Rogers Masters, but reached the quarterfinals of 2009 Legg Mason Tennis Classic, losing to John Isner 3–6, 7–6, 2–6, and 2009 Western & Southern Financial Group Masters, losing to Rafael Nadal 4–6, 5–7.
+He then reached the round of 16 at the 2009 Barcelona Open Banco Sabadell, losing to Fernando Verdasco and he won his only title of the year and the only time he reached a result better than the quarterfinals in the 2009 BMW Open, defeating Mikhail Youzhny.
+In the 2009 Gerry Weber Open, he lost to Mischa Zverev and at Wimbledon, he lost to eventual finalist Andy Roddick in straight sets.
+He then lost in the first rounds of Stuttgart and the Rogers Masters, but reached the quarterfinals of 2009 Legg Mason Tennis Classic, losing to John Isner and 2009 Western & Southern Financial Group Masters, losing to Rafael Nadal.

 In the US Open, he reached the round of 32, losing to Fernando González.
 He then reached the quarterfinals of the 2009 Proton Malaysian Open and the 2009 Rakuten Japan Open Tennis Championships.
 He then suffered back-to-back losses to Gilles Simon at the 2009 Shanghai ATP Masters 1000 and the 2009 Valencia Open 500.
 He then reached the second round in Paris, losing to Tommy Robredo.

 In the Davis Cup first-round tie against France, he won the opening match, defeating top-ranked Frenchman Gilles Simon and joined Radek Štěpánek to beat French duo Richard Gasquet and Michaël Llodra.
 He later helped his country to reach the Davis Cup final against Spain, after winning the semifinal tie 3–2 against Croatia.
-The tie ended 5–0 in favor of the defending champions, with Berdych losing to Nadal in the first rubber 5–7, 0–6, 2–6.
+The tie ended 5–0 in favor of the defending champions, with Berdych losing to Nadal in the first rubber.